codetitan69/Backup_Script_Bash/README.md

 3.  **Save and Exit:**
     After adding the line, save the `crontab` file and exit your editor. `cron` will automatically detect and apply the new schedule.

-That's it!
-Your backup script will now automatically run at your specified intervals, ensuring your important files are consistently archived.
-Happy backing up! 💾